SM

 Endorsements

-Comments from experts in various areas of aging family dynamics:
+Comments from experts in various areas of aging family dynamics and readers:

 “Emotional, legal and financial issues can overwhelm adult children when their challenging elderly parents need but resist care.
 Carol’s survival guide presents creative solutions for managing difficult elders, and reveals a realistic look at a faulty eldercare system.”- Jacqueline Marcell, author of Elder Rage and host of “Coping with Caregiving” Internet radio program.